 With significant international firms dominating the New Zealand insurance market, we take a global approach to our insurance law practice.
 Our insurance specialists have strong relationships with brokers, insurers and underwriters in New Zealand, Australia, the wider Asia-Pacfic region and London.
 We also work closely with insurance law specialists in Australia and internationally through our membership of Terralex, a global network of legal professionals in 100+ countries.
 Our partners travel frequently to Australia, the UK, the US and Asia building relationships with significant international clients and referral partners.

 Ranked Tier 1 in the Legal 500 Asia Pacific 2021 legal directory, our team is described as having a "real focus on best resolution and the firepower to see things through by way of expert surgical litigation" and as "...personable, efficient and reliable."
+We have also been listed in the 5-Star Insurance Law Firm report in New Zealand for 2021 by Insurance Business and NZ Lawyer.

 - Material damage – damage to commercial buildings and houses